HMS Dauntless (D33): Operational history

 In September 2011, Dauntless was the first of the Type 45 destroyers to visit London and berthed opposite London City Airport for the Defence and Security Equipment International event.

 On 25 November 2011, HMS Dauntless hosted Abdullah Gül, President of the Republic of Turkey.

 In January 2012, it was announced that Dauntless would deploy to the South Atlantic to replace which was stationed around the Falkland Islands.
 The deployment was condemned by the government of Argentina, which claimed that the deployment represented a "militarization of the South Atlantic", despite the replacement representing only a modest increase in fighting capacity.

 Between 2011 and 2012 she was commanded by Captain William Warrender.

 In 2015, Dauntless re-sailed for the Middle East after a short delay, with a plan to take part in the centenary of the Gallipoli Campaign.
 She conducted anti-piracy patrols, as well as provide escort to U.S. Navy aircraft carrier which is involved in airstrikes against ISIL.
 In November 2015, she participated with other NATO air defence ships in an "At Sea Demonstration", focusing on anti-ballistic missile warfare.

 In April 2016, The Independent stated that the vessel had been relegated to use as a training ship due to manpower and technical shortages, although this was disputed by the MOD at the time.
 Her status as an engineering training ship pending entering refit was confirmed in June 2016.

-In 2019 Dauntless underwent a regeneration refit in Portsmouth before sailing to Birkenhead in May 2020 as the first Type 45 to have new generators fitted under the Power Improvement Project, work undertaken by Camel Laird, as subcontactor to BAE Systems.
+In 2019 Dauntless underwent a regeneration refit in Portsmouth before sailing to Birkenhead in May 2020 as the first Type 45 to have new generators fitted under the Power Improvement Project, work undertaken by Cammell Laird, as subcontactor to BAE Systems.
 She left the shipyard on 14 June 2022 upon completion of the refit, and put to sea for the first time in two years.

 In May 2023, the destroyer deployed to the Caribbean for six months, taking over guardship duties there from which had temporarily deployed to the South Atlantic.
 In September, the destroyer was involved in multiple operations that seized more than a tonne of cocaine from drug smugglers, worth over 200 million pounds.
 In September the destroyer also visited the territories of Anguilla, Montserrat and the British Virgin Islands in order to assist local authorities in preparing for the climax of the hurricane season.

 The destroyer entered maintenance in 2023/24 and was reported as likely to be the first ship in her class to be fit with the Naval Strike Missile (NSM).
 On October 18, 2024, she rejoined the fleet after successfully completing her maintenance cycle, though without NSM having been fit to the ship.
 In 2025, the destroyer joined the Royal Navy's carrier strike group as part of Operation HIGHMAST in a deployment to the Indo-Pacific region.